Use Cases

 Local campaigns allow you to promote your business in Google Search results and Google Maps.

 Advantage: Local campaigns are a great way to reach potential customers looking for businesses like yours in their area.
+However, they may not be as relevant for online only ecommerce businesses.

 Performance Max Campaigns